Click to order Yakuza 0 PS4 from ozgameshop.com

 When the credits rolled after Uncharted 4: A Thief's End's bitter-sweet epilogue, I found myself wanting more.
 However, never in my wildest dreams did I think Naughty Dog would deliver just that, but with the fan-favourite character – and consummate kick-arse Aussie sheila – Chloe Frazer.
 Forget DLC though, mate, Uncharted: The Lost Legacy is a lengthy, standalone chapter that covers the unseen aspects of this saga while whisking us off on a quest to snatch an ancient Indian artifact that belongs in a museum (or on eBay, knowing Chloe).
 The only things standing in the way of that are Indy-esque traps, one ruthless war profiteer and his army of mercs plus the jagged alliance you've formed with Nadine Ross, the secondary antagonist of the last game.

 Despite its shorter run time of eight or so hours, Uncharted: The Lost Legacy is a production that's very much of the ND pedigree – sumptuous visuals, a strong narrative, well-constructed puzzles and some of the best third-person gunplay you can poke a stick at.
 You really don't need to look before you leap into this Hindu-themed high-adventure.
 Just go and get it India.
+Take Chloe Frazer and Nadine Ross on a journey through the Western Ghats in search of a priceless artefact.

 Purchase Uncharted: The Lost Legacy PS4 from ozgameshop.com